-- 10.1 The Corporation invested MVR 60,000,000 in HDFC 's Wakalah, a Shari'ah complaint investment avenue where the fund is lent to customers at the rate of 12% per annum.
-The investment is for a period of 5 years with a profit sharing ratio of 65:35 (65% of the Corporation and 35% for HDFC) that may yield and expected profit of 8% per annum. - 10.2 The HDFC Mudharabah Sukuk represents 2,000 Sukuk bought at MVR 500 each.
+- 10.1 The Corporation invested MVR 60,000,000 in HDFC's Wakalah, a Shari'ah compliant investment avenue where the fund is lent to customers at the rate of 12% per annum.
+The investment is for a period of 5 years with a profit sharing ratio of 65:35 (65% for Corporation and 35% for HDFC) that may yield and expected profit of 8% per annum. - 10.2 The HDFC Mudharaba Sukuk represents 2,000 Sukuk bought at MVR 500 each and 20,000 Sukuk bought at MVR 1,000 each.
 The company receives 65% of the gross profit of the project of HDFC.
 Distribution of the profit commence every six months after the date of allotment until maturity.
-Investment will mature in ten years from the date of allotment. - 10.3 The Corporation invested MVR 10,000,000 in BML Islamic 's General Investment Account the Islamic investment concept of Wakalah bil Isthismar (investment agency), where the fund is lent to the Bank at expected profit rate of 3.2% per annum.
+Investment will mature in ten years from the date of allotment. - 10.3 The Corporation invested MVR 10,000,000 in BML Islamic 's General Investment Account.
+The Islamic investment concept of Wakalah bil Isthismar (investment agency), where the fund is lent to the Bank at expected profit rate of 3.2% per annum.
 The investment is for a period of 1 year with the option to extend upon maturity. - 10.4 The Corporation invested MVR 5,000,000 in MIB 's General Investment Accounts (GIA) based on the Islamic investment concept of Mudharaba, (surplus sharing) where the fund is lent to the Bank at expected profit rate of 3.53% per annum.
 The investment is for a period of 1 year with auto renewal upon maturity.